All Episodes

 Yep.

-I mean, they have they have buckets of courage.
+I mean, they have buckets of courage.

 I mean, Afghans come to the battlefield with courage, right?

-Yeah, and they know how to fight, and they're very good fighters.
+And they know how to fight, and they're very good fighters.

-You teach them how to run the drones, that'll take a couple weeks, and then the next thing you know, you got drones with AI landing on our aircraft, setting them on fire, right?
+And then the next thing you know, you got drones with AI landing on our aircraft, setting them on fire, right?

 I mean, this is easy.

-But even if they do, even if uh the the US Air Force sets up base there, uh this idea of being able to conquer Iran, which clearly that's the goal of the United States and the warmongers and also Israel, Israel wants U.S. to do the fighting.
+But even if they do, even if the U.S. Air Force sets up base there, this idea of being able to conquer Iran, which clearly that's the goal of the United States and the warmongers and also Israel.

-And now again, Charlie Kirk's death is being exploited by the DoD to recruit young American men to go die in the mountains of Western Iran, probably, you know.
+And now, again, Charlie Kirk's death is being exploited by the DOD to recruit young American men to go die in the mountains of western Iran, probably, you know?

-It's it's it's like transgenderism.
+It's like transgenderism.

-You know, it's just this delusional thinking.
+It's just this delusional thinking.

 But what's your take on it?

-I mean, Iran is not Iraq or Kuwait or you know, or even I don't know, Lebanon.
+I mean, Iran is not Iraq or Kuwait or, you know, or even, I don't know, Lebanon.

-I mean, Iran is a whole different ball game here.
+I mean, Iran is a whole different ballgame here.

 But what's your take?

-The prop the Well, first of all, as they start a fight here with Venezuela, right?
+Well, first of all, as they start a fight here with Venezuela, right?

 At the end of the day, we're losing the Panama Canal, which is in our backyard.